Gibbs' Reflective Cycle: Different Stages and Examples

 Evaluation: When the two members canceled their participation in the project, we had to work double to meet all the requirements.
 So, every other member pushed themselves and tried hard to finish the project on time.
 But not everyone was capable of it, and because of them, we missed the deadline.

-Analysis: After finishing the project, I spoke to my members and analysed where we lagged.
+Analysis: After finishing the project, I spoke to my members and analyzed where we lagged.
 I could have done better planning and helped my team.
 Only then might we have done it better.

 Conclusion: In the end, I realized that we should divide the task by seeing what each member is good at.
 After this, they will put their best effort into their assigned task.